animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-\#1 & \#4 above are appropriately handled for you by Spring’s JTA based `PlatformTransactionManager` once the `@Transactional` boundary is entered by your application (i.e. when the `MyTransactionService.someTransactionalServiceMethod()` is called).
+\#1 & \#4 above are appropriately handled for you by Spring's JTA based `PlatformTransactionManager` once the `@Transactional` boundary is entered by your application (i.e. when the `MyTransactionService.someTransactionalServiceMethod()` is called).